Pass Your A-Levels With A*s

 If you find yourself doing things rather than reading or listening, then kinaesthetic learning might be the style for you.
 You might find that it’s much easier for you to do something for yourself, rather than ask someone to explain it to you.
 You might also find that you work best in unconventional settings: maybe you work better while exercising than sitting at a desk.

-This book will take you through the A-Level process, step-by-step.
+This download guide will take you through the A-Level process, step-by-step.
 From choosing your A-Levels to what to do in the next stage of your life, this guide covers it all.
 You’ll learn what kind of learner you are, what revision styles apply to you, as well as tips and techniques for many of the most popular subjects studied at A-Level.
 With these in mind, you’ll be in a great position to prepare for your A-Levels.